fetchai/agents-aea/docs/config.md

 contracts: []                                   # The list of contract public ids the package depends on (each public id must satisfy PUBLIC_ID_REGEX).
 protocols: []                                   # The list of protocol public ids the package depends on (each public id must satisfy PUBLIC_ID_REGEX).
 skills: []                                      # The list of skill public ids the package depends on (each public id must satisfy PUBLIC_ID_REGEX).
+is_abstract: false                              # An optional boolean that if `true` makes the skill abstract, i.e. not instantiated by the framework but importable from other skills.
+Defaults to `false`.
 behaviours:                                     # The dictionary describing the behaviours immplemented in the package (including their configuration)
   scaffold:                                     # Name of the behaviour under which it is made available on the skill context.
     args:                                       # Keyword arguments provided to the skill component on instantiation.